CodeScop/Oge-Mai-Field-Guide/hunts03.md

-LAST UPDATED 5 JUL 2020
+LAST UPDATED 25 JUL 2020

 Season 2 is back in the Desert; now, we're in the Water Region, to Season 3: The Season of Growth, watched over by the Caretaker.

-We're starting with simple quests, because there's only 5 right now...
+## Season 3 Quests - The Main Line

-## Season 3 Quests
+This is a tad different from previous Seasons, in that the Hunt Map Piece comes from sources *other* than Assistant-battling-quests, but otherwise it's similar: gather the Hunt Map Pieces in quests, and complete the forward progression by completing the quests that require those Hunt Map Pieces.

 ### Moving Flora